 But, worse than this, such an arrangement enables leaders, elected or otherwise, to seek ever greater amounts of influence for themselves (and, possibly, their entourage) at the expense of the rest of us and the planet, a pattern of behaviour which is then imitated at all levels of society.

 But please note.
 These comments are not meant to be taken personally.
 Yes, ‘bosses, priests and politicians’ often do act anti-socially and/or against nature.
 (Yet, outside of the workplace, some of them can be very pleasant and charming people who, at home, are nice to their children and kind to their dog!)

-Rather, these observations are aimed at a system itself which allows and demands that, in these roles, they must conduct themselves in ruthless, autocratic and often selfish ways in order to ‘succeed.’
+Rather, these observations are aimed at the system itself which allows and demands that, in these roles, they must conduct themselves in ruthless, autocratic and often selfish ways in order 'to succeed.'

 Nor are these remarks concerned with replacing one set of rulers by another, as has happened on a number of occasions in the past, e.g. in France (1789), Russia (1918), Spain (1937) and, more recently, during the so-called ‘Arab Spring’ (2011).

 For this would simply constitute a political rebellion after which, for ‘the average citizen’, nothing much changes.
-Indeed, matters can and, eventually, do become worse!
+Indeed, matters can and do become worse!

 On the contrary, their intention is to bring about ‘The Transformation of Society’, i.e. a democratically implemented, careful and gradual, 'progradical' change to the way in which today's primitive society is organised, the end result of which will be the creation of ‘An Elevated Civilisation’!